Colton Herta: 2023: Winless campaign

 Herta initially signed a multi-year contract to remain with Andretti Autosport, though this would be later to be extended to 2027.
 Herta's 2023 would end with three top-five finishes, including a podium at Toronto.
 He also took back-to-back poles at Mid-Ohio and Road America, where he would also lead the most laps.
 Road America proved to be the closest Herta would come to a win in 2023, dominating the race before dropping to fifth due to a poor strategy call forcing him to save fuel to reach the finish.
 The season concluded with Herta tenth in the standings again after a tough second half including two DNFs at Nashville Street Circuit and the finale at Laguna Seca.

-2024: Career best
+2024: Championship runner-up

 Herta started the season with five top five finishes in the first five races, including podiums at St. Petersburg and Long Beach.
 He struggled with bad luck and performance issues after the Indianapolis 500, though did manage to pick up another podium finish at Laguna Seca and his first pole position on an oval at Iowa.
 Herta finally broke through at Toronto, qualifying on pole and winning his first race in two years.
 At the final race of the season at the Nashville Superspeedway, Herta broke through and took his first win on an oval, securing second place to Alex Palou in the 2024 IndyCar Series championship standings, his highest points total yet.
 Herta also became the highest scoring Andretti Autosport driver in the modern IndyCar era since Ryan Hunter-Reay in 2012.